sanaullahkhan81/nova/README.md

 $ php artisan migrate:fresh --seed
 ```

-*Please provide value for keys in Path variable .
+*Note: Please change and provide new values for keys in Path variable .

 ### Logic behind Timezone